efchea1/calibration-blindspot-benchmark/README.md

 ## Key Finding

-Across **6 independent runs** under **2 prompt conditions**:
+Across **6 independent runs** under **2 prompt conditions**, and confirmed across **multiple models**:

-- The model expressed **100% confidence on every single item** - regardless of difficulty
+- The model expressed **100% confidence on every single item**, regardless of difficulty
-- **Error Recall = 0.000 in all 6 runs** - the model never predicted it would get anything wrong, even under explicit uncertainty-pressure prompting
+- **Error Recall = 0.000 in all 6 runs**, the model never predicted it would get anything wrong, even under explicit uncertainty-pressure prompting
-- **Confabulation Detection = 0.972-1.000** - near-perfect at catching others' errors
+- **Confabulation Detection = 0.972–1.000**, near-perfect at catching others' errors
+- **Multi-model comparison confirmed** the overconfidence is a cross-model structural phenomenon, not one model's quirk

 This reveals a **prompt-resistant metacognitive asymmetry**:

-> *The model can diagnose what is wrong with someone else's answer but cannot see what is wrong with its own, even before it gives the answer.*
+> *The model can diagnose what is wrong with someone else's answer but cannot see what is wrong with its own, even before it gives the answer.
+This holds across model capability levels.*

 ---

 ## Results Summary

-### Condition A - Baseline Prompt (Runs 1-3)
+### Condition A - Baseline Prompt (Runs 1–3)

 | Metric | Run 1 | Run 2 | Run 3 | Average |
 |--------|-------|-------|-------|---------|